-The Geobiology and Low-Temperature Geochemistry Program is part of the Division of Earth Sciences (EAR).
-EAR provides funding for the conduct of research in most areas of the solid-earth and surface-terrestrial sciences.
-EAR focuses on improving our understanding of the Earth's structure, composition, evolution, and the interaction with the Earth's biosphere, atmosphere, and hydrosphere.
+The Geophysics Program is part of the Division of Earth Sciences (EAR).
+EAR provides funding for the conduct of research concerning the solid Earth and its surface environment.
+EAR supports investigations of the Earth's structure, composition, evolution, and the interaction of the lithosphere with the Earth's biosphere, atmosphere, and hydrosphere.
 In addition, EAR provides support for instrumental and observational infrastructure, cyberinfrastructure, and innovative educational and outreach activities.
 Projects may employ any combination of field, laboratory, and computational studies with observational, theoretical, or experimental approaches.
-Support is available for research and research infrastructure through grants, contracts, and cooperative agreements awarded in response to investigator-initiated proposals.
+Support is available for research and research infrastructure through grants and contracts awarded in response to investigator-initiated proposals from U.S. universities and other eligible organizations.
 EAR will consider co-funding of projects with other agencies and supports international work and collaborations.